pedrolmf/coursera-meta-version-control-fork-lesson/README.md

 # coursera-meta-version-control-fork-lesson
-The original repository was not avaiable, so I created this one for you to study on.
+The original repository was not available, so I created this one for you to fork and study on.